 🖱️ OPC Connectivity Bullets and Hover Popup

-AseptSoft provides a visual overlay that shows the connection status of every Off-Page Connector directly on the drawing, along with an interactive hover popup for inspecting and navigating OPC pairs.
+AseptSoft provides a visual overlay that shows the connection status of every Off-Page Connector directly on the drawing, along with an interactive hover popup for inspecting, navigating, and authoring OPC connections.

 🔵 Connectivity Bullets